ItaIta123/Spotify-Lyrics/README.md

 """
-The program started as a solution to the absence of good lyrics on Spotify's app/web (at the time of writing this program there was no adequate lyrics support on Spotify's app/web).
+A solution to the absence of good lyrics on Spotify's app/web (at the time of writing this program there was no adequate lyrics support on Spotify's app/web).

 How to run the program: